 This example has been tested on Microsoft® Windows 7 and Windows XP Systems.
-Agilent IO libraries Suite and MD1 IVI driver version 184.108.40.206 need to be installed.
+Agilent IO Suite and MD1 IVI driver version 184.108.40.206 need to be installed.
 This example requires a supported version of Microsoft Visual Studio to be installed on the system.
 For information on supported compilers please visit the supported compilers page.
 Use

 mex -setup to select Visual Studio as the compiler to be used when loading the IVI Driver.